Lázaro Álvarez

-Lázaro Jorge Álvarez Estrada (born 28 January 1991) is a Cuban amateur boxer who won the world title in 2011, 2013 and 2015.
+Lázaro Jorge Álvarez Estrada (born 28 January 1991) is a Cuban professional and amateur boxer.
+As an amateur, Álvarez won the world title in 2011, 2013 and 2015.
 He also won gold medals at the 2011, 2015, and 2019 Pan American Games and bronze medals at the 2012, 2016 and 2020 Olympics.
 He is a southpaw.

-Career
+His amateur record is currently 213-37, with 15 knockouts.

+Amateur career

-In the final of 2011 World Championships, he beat Luke Campbell from England after 3 rounds with 14–10 final score.
+In the final of 2011 World Championships, he beat England's Luke Campbell after 3 rounds with 14–10 final score.

-Later that year he also won the 2011 Pan American title vs Mexican Oscar Valdez.
+Later that year he also won the 2011 Pan American title against Mexican Oscar Valdez.

 At the 2012 Summer Olympics, competing at bantamweight, he beat American Joseph Diaz and Robenílson Vieira of Brazil but lost to Irishman John Joe Nevin 14-19 in the semifinal and won bronze.
 He lost in the final of the Cuban Championships to Robeisy Ramirez.

 After 2012, he moved up to lightweight.

 Álvarez won the lightweight title at the 2013 AIBA World Championships, beating Joseph Cordina, Fazliddin Gaibnazarov, Saylom Ardee, Berik Abdrakhmanov and, in the final, Robson Donato Conceicao.

 In 2014, he won the Cuban title.

 At the 2015 Pan American Games, he won gold, beating Elvis Severino Rodriguez, Kevin Luna and Lindolfo Delgado along the way.
 That year, he also won the World Series of Boxing final, against Zakir Safiullin.

 He won the bronze medal at the men's lightweight event at the 2016 Summer Olympics, losing to Conceicao in the semifinal.

+Later in 2016 he was suspended from the Cuban national team, suspended from competition for six months, and removed from the list of the best athletes of the year after he died his hair.

 At the 2019 World Championships, he fought at featherweight, beating Peter McGrail, before losing to Mirazizbek Mirzakhalilov in the final.

+Professional career

+Early career

+Álvarez made his professional debut on 20 May 2022, in a bout against Francisco Mercado.
+He took a clear unanimous decision after six rounds.
+In the time since Álvarez has had four fights in Mexico and Bolivia in between amateur events.